JUMPSTONIK/JUMPSTONIK/README.md

 Welcome to my safe haven! 👋

 I'm open to work and looking for a startup to continue my career as a Frontend or Fullstack developer.
 I've been working with several technologies like HTML5, CSS3, Javascript, Typescript, React.js, Node.js, Express, Redux, Styled-components, Material-UI, JWT, Git/Github and Jest.
 I consider myself as a great Frontend developer, because I love what I do and I prefer let my work show you my skills.
-I could not have too much experience, but I have the desire to make a great impact in the world through coding.
+I dont have too much experience, but I have the desire to grow fast, become a great developer become an expert as Frontend developer and a Data Scientist in the future.

 Beside my work as a developer, I love dancing, playing a big variaty of videogames, learn new technologies, create some side project to try new things.
 I have a big passion for coding and work as a Frontend developer its one of the thing I love the most.
 Thats why I stater learning all the last tecnologies I mention and I keep learning more everyday.